src in: https://www.youtube.com/embed/OrJYtG_QgGc?feature=oembed&enablejsapi=1&origin=https://www.adventist.org

 “Do not waste time bothering whether you ‘love’ your neighbour; act as if you did.
 As soon as we do this we find one of the great secrets.
 When you are behaving as if you loved someone, you will presently come to love him.”

-The difference between a Christian who only says he loves his neighbour and the one who actually does is found in his daily actions.
+The difference between a Christian who only says he loves his neighbor and the one who actually does is found in his daily actions.
 Christians can be found in any church around the world, but Christ-like behavior can only be found where the Holy Spirit is present.